Basic Operation of Guaranteed Messaging

 - has created a consumer flow in that session to bind to the endpoint;

-- and its flow is chosen to be the active flow for the endpoint.
-That is, it's the flow out of all the flows currently bound to that endpoint that can deliver messages - for more information endpoint access types refer to Endpoints.
+- has an active flow.
+That is, out of all the flows currently bound to that endpoint, that client's flow can deliver messages.
+For more information about access types refer to Queue Access Types and Topic Endpoints.

 After the event broker delivers the message to the consumer, an acknowledgment that the message has been successfully delivered is sent back to the event broker by the consuming client, and then the event broker deletes the message from the message spool.

-For more information on the message spooling and acknowledgment process mechanism, refer to Message Spooling.
+For more information on the message spooling and acknowledgment mechanism, refer to Message Spooling.

 When applications are using Solace APIs, a session is used to provide a client connection between an application and an event broker.
 A session uses a single TCP connection to the event broker.
 A session is required for all client messaging operations: for example, a session is required to publish Guaranteed messages, and a session is required to create a consumer flow through which Guaranteed messages can be received.